 The members of the relevant meeting shall use their best endeavours to resolve disputes arising out of this agreement.
 If any dispute referred to a meeting is not resolved at that meeting then either party, by notice in writing to the other, may refer the dispute to senior officers of the two parties who shall co-operate in good faith to resolve the dispute as amicably as possible within 14 days of service of such notice.
 If the senior officers fail to resolve the dispute in the allotted time, then the Dispute Resolution Procedure shall be deemed exhausted.

-he parties shall then submit to the supervision of the mediation by the [Centre for Dispute Resolution or similar body] for the exchange of relevant information and for setting the date for negotiations to begin.
+Within 5 working days following the 14 days of service of such notice in clause 20.2, the parties shall then submit to the supervision of the mediation by the [Centre for Dispute Resolution or similar body] for the exchange of relevant information and for setting the date for negotiations to begin.

 If, with the assistance of the mediator, the parties reach a settlement, such settlement shall be reduced to writing and, once signed by the duly Authorised Representative of each of the parties, shall remain binding on the parties.